tidy-finance/website/docs/33_size_and_portfolio_building.md

 ## Size distribution

 Before we build our size portfolios, we investigate the distribution of the variable *firm size*.
 Visualizing the data is a valuable starting point to understand the input to the analysis.
-The figure below shows you the fraction of total market capitalization concentrated in the largest firm.
-To produce this graph, we create monthly indicators that track whether a stock belongs to the largest x% of the firms by setting the indicator's value to one.
+The figure below shows the fraction of total market capitalization concentrated in the largest firm.
+To produce this graph, we create monthly indicators that track whether a stock belongs to the largest x% of the firms.
 Then, we aggregate the firms within each bucket and compute the buckets' share of total market capitalization.

 The figure shows that the largest 1% of firms cover up to 50% of the total market capitalization, and holding just the 25% largest firms in the CRSP universe essentially replicates the market portfolio.
-The size distribution means that the largest firms of the market dominate many small firms whenever we use value-weighted benchmarks.
+The distribution of firm size thus implies that the largest firms of the market dominate many small firms whenever we use value-weighted benchmarks.

 ```r